Centre of Canada

 There are several ways of determining the centre of Canada giving different locations.

 Longitude

-There is a sign on the Trans-Canada Highway at 96°48'35"W (slightly east of Winnipeg) proclaiming it the longitudinal centre of Canada; in effect, the north-south line midway between the extreme points of Canada on the east and west, including islands (including Newfoundland since 1949).
+The Rural Municipality of Taché, Manitoba, east of Winnipeg on the Trans-Canada Highway, has a sign at 96°48'35"W that proclaims it the longitudinal centre of Canada.
+The sign was upgraded with the opening of Centre of Canada Park in 2017.
+In effect, it marks the north-south line midway between the extreme points of Canada on the east and west, including islands (including Newfoundland since 1949).

 Latitude

 The latitudinal centre of Canada (including islands, but excluding Canada's claim to the North Pole) is a line at 62 degrees 24 minutes North.

 Intersection of latitude and longitude

 The intersection of these two lines is one definition of the centre point of Canada, as explained by the Atlas of Canada's website:

 The nearest inhabited places to this point are Baker Lake, Nunavut well to the north, and Arviat to the east.
+A sign that proclaims the point as the geographic centre of Canada was added in 1959.

 Pole of inaccessibility

-The pole of inaccessibility of Canada (the point furthest from any coastline or land border) is near Jackfish River, Alberta at 34-115-17-W4 (Latitude: 59°2′ 60 N, Longitude: 112°49′ 60 W).
-(Pole of inaccessibility says 59 1 48 and 112 49 12.)
+The pole of inaccessibility of Canada (the point furthest from any coastline or land border) is near Jackfish River, Alberta at 34-115-17-W4 (Latitude: 59°1′ 48" N, Longitude: 112°49′ 12" W).